Sign up to our weekly newsletter

 You may already have a drafted quote from your brand’s spokesperson for print and online titles, but it’s good practice to have them on standby for any interviews, where media may want more information or to have a quote or access to an interviewee that will be unique to them.
 If you know your spokesperson has very limited time for interviews, find out what days and times are best and make sure you communicate this in your pitch, to manage the expectations of the journalist.

-If you’re not sure where to start, listen to Episode 5 from Season 1 of our podcast, Revitalise & Grow, which is all about media relations and our episode this week, Episode 9 from Season 3, covers the good, the bad and the ugly when it comes to PR campaigns!
+If you’re not sure where to start, listen to Episode 5 from Season 1 of our podcast, Revitalise & Grow, which is all about media relations and Episode 9 from Season 4, covers the good, the bad and the ugly when it comes to PR campaigns!